xplenty/xplenty-api-doc-v2/README.md

 API key authentication works well for personal scripts, but is not recommended for third party services.
 We plan to deliver OAuth in the near future to provide better granularity and control when providing access to third party services.

 ### Collection Resources and Pagination
+**AI??
+Should be in its own section, not security.**
+**AI??
+Does GET response info syntax have to be documented**

-The response to a GET request for collection resources (e.g. /clusters) may not return all the objects in the collection, depending on how many there are.
+The response to a GET request for collection resources (e.g. clusters) may not return all the objects in the collection, depending on the number of objects.
 To query collection resources incrementally, use the following parameters:

 * **offset** - the index of the first object to retrieve, starting from 0
 * **limit** - the number of items to return (default is 20, maximum is 100)